 |Personal data through custom Browser configuration||

-If you (as the data controller) receive a request from one of your own customer and determine that personal data sent to New Relic for processing must be deleted, see New Relic personal data requests.
+If you (as the data controller) receive a request from one of your own customers and determine that personal data sent to New Relic for processing must be deleted, see New Relic personal data requests.

 The JSESSIONID cookie is used to store a session identifier so that New Relic can monitor session counts for an application.
 The cookie value is generated by Jetty.